Solar power in India: Solar-panel manufacturing in India

-As of November 2021, manufacturing capacity of solar cells and solar modules in India was 4.3 GW and 18 GW, respectively.
+As of December 2023, manufacturing capacity of solar cells and solar modules in India was 6 GW and 37 GW respectively.
+The production capacity is expected to be 25 GW for solar cells and 60 GW for solar modules by the end of 2025.
+India has similar advantages in total solar panels manufacturing process by importing solar ingots grade silica from USA similar to China as the industrial wages and electricity costs are cheaper than in China.
+India is also exporting quartz to China which is used for making metallurgical silica and further converted to polysilicon ingots.
 Nearly 80 per cent of solar-panel's weight is flat glass.
-100–150 tons of flat glass is used to manufacture a MW of solar panels.
+Nearly 50 tons of flat glass is used to manufacture a MW of solar panels.
 Low-iron flat or float glass is manufactured from soda ash and iron-free silica.
 Soda-ash manufacturing from common salt is an energy-intensive process unless it is extracted from soda lakes or glasswort cultivation in alkali soil.
 To increase installation of photovoltaic solar-power plants, the production of flat glass and its raw materials must expand commensurately to eliminate supply constraints or future imports.

 The Ministry of New and Renewable Energy (MNRE), India, has issued a memorandum to ensure the quality of solar cells and solar modules.
 Compliance with the requisite specifications will grant manufacturers and their specific products an entry in the ALMM (Approved List of Models and Manufacturers.)
 Indian manufacturers are gradually enhancing the production capacity of monocrystalline silicon PERC cells to supply better performing and enduring solar cells to local market.
+India's solar panel sector is expected to be self-sufficient by 2026.
+In May2024, India started production of ingots, that are converted into solar cells, from imported polysilicon.

-For utility scale solar projects, top solar module suppliers in 2016–17 were: Waaree Energies Ltd., Trina Solar, JA Solar, Canadian Solar, Risen, and Hanwha.
+For utility-scale solar projects, top solar module suppliers in 2016–17 were: Waaree Energies Ltd., Trina Solar, JA Solar, Canadian Solar, Risen, and Hanwha.